BlockchainBear/Ommyochain-docs-1/docs/dev/nfts/README.md

 ```

 To withdraw, users call `withdrawNFT()` with the token_id.
 The Ommyochain smart contract will verify ownership, burn the
-token on L2, and call `mintNFTFromZkSync` on the factory corresponding to the creator.
+token on L2, and call `mintNFTFromOmmyo` on the factory corresponding to the creator.

 ### Factory Registration